Rukidi III of Tooro

-Rukidi III of Tooro was Omukama (King) of the Tooro Kingdom (one of the four traditional kingdoms located within the borders of what is today Uganda) from 1928 until 1965.
+Rukidi III of Tooro (6 March 1904 – 21 December 1965) was Omukama (King) of the Tooro Kingdom (one of the four traditional kingdoms located within the borders of what is today Uganda) from 1928 until 1965.
 He was the 11th Omukama of Tooro.

 Claim to the throne

-He was son of the tenth Omukama of Toro Kyebambe III of Tooro, Omukama of Tooro, who reigned from 1928 until 1965.
-His mother Damali Tibaitwa.
+He was son of the tenth Omukama of Toro, Kyebambe III, who reigned from 1928 until 1965.
+His mother was Damali Tibaitwa.
 He was born at the Royal Palace at Kabarole, on 6 March 1904.
 He attended Budo Primary School, Nyakasura School in Fort Portal, Mengo Senior School, King's College Budo and Columbia University.
 He served as inspector in the Uganda Police Force in 1926.
 He ascended to the throne upon the death of his father, on 31 December 1928.
 He was crowned at St John's Cathedral, Kabarole, on 29 January 1929.
+As his eldest sister, Princess (Omubiitokati) Ruth Komuntale was crowned alongside Rukidi III as Batebe, a role in which she would act as the king's closest advisor.

 His reign

-Omukama Kamurasi Rukidi III attended the Coronation of Queen Elizabeth II at Westminster Abbey in London in 1953.
+Omukama Kamurasi Rukidi III attended the coronation of Queen Elizabeth II at Westminster Abbey in London in 1953.
 He was made an Honorary Lieutenant in the 4th Battalion (based in Uganda), of the King's African Rifles, from 1928 until 1930.
 He founded and was the Sovereign Grand Master of the Order of the Lion, Crown and Shield of Toro.
 He was knighted on 2 June 1962 and received several medals and commendations from the British government, Ugandan government and from the Government of Buganda.